Costa Rica Guide

 Adventure Air contacted us to announce that they’re planning to begin service directly to Sirena Station in the heart of Corcovado National Park late in 2022.
 It’s definitely an adventure.
 We landed on the grass strip after making a low pass to scare off the iguanas and other wildlife and it was one of the highlights of our most recent trek across the Osa.

-2022 – All flights remain suspended with no resumption date.
+2023 – All scheduled flights remain suspended with no resumption date.
+Limited charters are available

 Started in 1988 with small plane and helicopter charters they were first to jump into the gap opened by NatureAir’s demise.
 Aerobell has a good head start on the competition successfully operating flights to their core destinations since July 2018.

-They have the most restrictive weight limit charging $2 per pound for anything over 20lbs on their economy tickets.
-Visit their website or call (560) 4000-2030.
+They had the most restrictive weight limit charging $2 per pound for anything over 20lbs on their economy tickets.
+Visit their website or call (560) 4000-2030 for information on charter flights.

-Aerobell also announced that flights to Liberia, Golfito, Bocas del Toro Panama would be added “in the near future.”
+Aerobell/Macaw has long promised scheduled flights to Liberia, Golfito, Bocas del Toro Panama would be added “in the near future.”
+No actual dates or information is available.

 SkyWay